Botox

 The cash price for Botox is around $677 to $1,344 for a 100 or 200 unit vial, but you will not pay this price.
 Most people (80%) pay $0 and may save money on the injection procedure with the Botox Savings Program offered through AbbVie, the manufacturer of Botox.
 Continue reading

-How many units are used for migraines?
+How many units of Botox are used for migraines?

 The recommended total dose of Botox (onabotulinumtoxinA) for chronic migraine prevention is 155 Units administered intramuscularly (into the muscle).
 This is given as 0.1 mL (5 Units) injections per each site divided across 7 specific head/neck muscle areas, for a total of 31 individual injections.
 Continue reading

-How does it work migraines?
+How does Botox work for migraines?

 Botox is a migraine prevention medicine injected into muscles in the head and neck every 12 weeks.
 It helps to block acetylcholine, a neurotransmitter that carries pain signals.
 In studies, Botox prevented 8 to 9 headache days a month, compared to 6 to 7 days for patients given a placebo.
 Continue reading

-How long does it last for migraines?
+How long does Botox last for migraines?

 Botox when used for migraine prevention lasts about 12 weeks for people who have a good response.
 You will visit your doctor 4 times per year for your treatment, or as directed.
 Because you receive treatment every 12 weeks, you won’t have to remember to take a daily pill for migraine prevention.
 Continue reading